screwdriver-cd/community/README.md

 ## Community meetup

-We have public bi-weekly meeting on Tuesdays at 6PM PT.
+We have public bi-weekly meeting on Thursdays at 6PM PT.

 Where: [Google Meet](https://meet.google.com/rwo-ynwh-xqy?hs=122)
        `Phone +1 601-844-2661 PIN: 449 924#`